 In making a continuation award, the Secretary may consider, under 34 CFR 75.253, the extent to which a grantee has made "substantial progress toward meeting the objectives in its approved application."
 This consideration includes the review of a grantee's progress in meeting the targets and projected outcomes in its approved application, and whether the grantee has expended funds in a manner that is consistent with its approved application and budget.
 In making a continuation grant, the Secretary also considers whether the grantee is operating in compliance with the assurances in its approved application, including those applicable to Federal civil rights laws that prohibit discrimination in programs or activities receiving Federal financial assistance from the Department (34 CFR 100.4, 104.5, 106.4, 108.8, and 110.23).

 VII.
 Agency Contact

 For Further Information Contact:

-Richelle Davis U.S. Department of Education 400 Maryland Avenue, SW., room 4052, PCP Washington, DC 20202-2600
+Celia Rosenquist, U.S. Department of Education, 400 Maryland Avenue SW., room 4070, PCP, Washington, DC 20202-2600.
+Telephone: (202) 245-7373.

-Telephone: (202) 245-7401, or by